Legal spend management: how to reduce your legal spending

 Set up and enforce billing guidelines

-Set up billing guidelines to mitigate surprise fees, unauthorized charges, and late invoices and share them with your vendors.
+Set up billing guidelines to mitigate surprise fees, unauthorized charges, vague line items, and late invoices and share them with your vendors.
 This will ensure you only get charged for what’s due and when it’s due, so your monthly budget doesn’t get thrown off.
+Your guidelines will also give your department a set of standards to follow during invoice review.
+If a vendor’s invoice doesn’t meet your guidelines, your team can return it to the vendor and ask for specific changes.

 - An introduction – A brief rundown of the going-into-effect date of your billing guidelines and a statement of your right to modify or reject invoices that don’t follow the guidelines.